dylanhay/just-tech-news/README.md

 ## Installation
 To run locally once cloned:
 * Enter `npm install` in the CLI to install the required npm packages
-* Create a .env file in the root folder and add the following lines to the file, filling in your MySQL username and password:
+* Create a .env file in the root folder and add the following lines to the file, filling in your MySQL password:

     `DB_NAME='just_tech_news_db'`
-    `DB_USER=''`
+    `DB_USER='root'`
     `DB_PASSWORD=''`

 * Enter `mysql -u root -p` in the CLI and enter your MySQL password to navigate to the MySQL Shell